How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Static badge systems offer broad, unsegmented access and rarely reflect real-time role changes.

-Manual access provisioning causes delays and errors.
+Manual access provisioning causes delays, inconsistencies, and human errors.

 Tracking who accessed what becomes difficult, making audits a logistical nightmare.